bootscore/bs-swiper/README.md

 ## Installation

 1. Download the zip file right here by pressing the green `code` button above or get bootScore through the official [store](https://bootscore.me/shop/products/theme/bs-swiper/) (free).
 2. **If you download via Github**, unzip file and remove `-main` branch from folder name and zip again.
-Folder name must be `bootscore-5`, otherwise child-theme(s) will not work.
+Folder name must be `bs5-swiper`, otherwise template override in child-theme will not work.
 3. In your admin panel, go to Plugins > and click the Add New button.
 4. Click Upload Plugin and Choose File, then select the Plugin's .zip file.
 Click Install Now.
 5. Click Activate to use your new Plugin right away.